oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 author: cameron-pavey
 by: contractor
 communities: [PHP]
 description: "Learn how to set up a GraphQL API with Laravel, a free open-source PHP web application framework.
-Then secure the API with Okta, so it’s only accessible to authorized users."
+Then secure the API with Okta, so it's only accessible to authorized users."
 tags: [PHP, graphql, apis]
 tweets:
 - "#Laravel #GraphQL API secured with Okta.
 Easy to integrate with your projects.
 Provides secure, extensible authentication to your apps with minimal configuration. #PHP "